lunacookies/blog/content/classes-and-globals.md

 ---
-title: Classes and Globals
+title: "Classes and Globals"
-description: Turns out an old-school C pattern is actually analogous to Java classes
+date: "2022-12-09"
-date: 2022-12-09
+description: "An unlikely equivalence"
 ---

 As of late I’ve been going through the commit history